-Low blood calcifediol (25-hydroxy-vitamin D) may be the result of avoiding the sun.
+Low blood calcifediol (25-hydroxy-vitamin D) may result from avoiding the sun.

 The deficiency results in impaired bone mineralization and bone damage leading to bone-softening diseases, including rickets and osteomalacia.

-It can occur in patients with severely compromised bowel function, those receiving total parenteral nutrition, those who have had GI bypass surgery, and also in the elderly (ie, over 90).
+It can occur in patients with severely compromised bowel function, those receiving total parenteral nutrition, those who have had GI bypass surgery, and the elderly (i.e., over 90).

 People dependent on food grown from selenium-deficient soils may be at risk of deficiency.

-Selenium is also required for the conversion of the thyroid hormone thyroxine (T4) to its more active counterpart, triiodothyronine, and as such, a deficiency can cause symptoms of hypothyroidism , including extreme fatigue , mental decline, goiter, cretinism, and miscarriage.
+Selenium is also required to convert the thyroid hormone thyroxine (T4) to its more active counterpart, triiodothyronine.
+As such, a deficiency can cause symptoms of hypothyroidism, including extreme fatigue, mental decline, goiter, cretinism, and miscarriage.

 Vitamin C deficiency

-Brown spots on the skin, bleeding from all mucous membranes and soft and spongy gums are symptoms that can be caused by scurvy.
+Brown spots on the skin, bleeding from all mucous membranes, and soft and spongy gums are symptoms caused by scurvy.

 A person suffering from this ailment generally feels depressed, looks pale, is partially paralyzed, and the spots most commonly appear on the legs and thighs.

-In advanced scurvy there are open, festering wounds and tooth loss, and eventually death.
+In advanced scurvy, there are open, festering wounds, tooth loss, and death.

 The human body can store only a certain amount of vitamin C, so the body’s reserves are depleted if fresh supplies are not consumed.

-However, the time to onset of scurvy symptoms in unstressed adults on a completely vitamin C-free diet can vary from one month to more than six months, depending on the previous vitamin C load.
+However, the onset of scurvy symptoms in unstressed adults on a complete vitamin C-free diet can vary from one month to more than six months, depending on the previous vitamin C load.

-Important human dietary studies on experimentally induced scurvy have been conducted in conscientious objectors during World War II in Great Britain and in Iowa state prisoners in the late 1960s and 1980s.
+Critical human dietary studies on experimentally induced scurvy were conducted on conscientious objectors during World War II in Great Britain and Iowa state prisoners in the late 1960s and 1980s.

-These studies found that all the obvious scurvy symptoms previously induced by an experimental scurvy diet with extremely low vitamin C content could be completely reversed with additional vitamin C supplements of just 10 mg per day.
+These studies found that all the apparent scurvy symptoms previously induced by an experimental scurvy diet with shallow vitamin C content could be completely reversed with additional vitamin C supplements of just 10 mg daily.

 Niacin or vitamin B deficiency

-Niacin deficiency is currently most commonly seen in underdeveloped countries where poverty, chronic alcoholism and malnutrition reign.
+Niacin deficiency is most commonly seen in underdeveloped countries where poverty, chronic alcoholism, and malnutrition reign.

 Pretreatment with alkaline ingredients that increase the bioavailability of niacin when producing corn flour is known as nixtamalization.

-It is for this reason that the population of these countries that consume corn as tortillas is not at risk of suffering from this deficiency.
+This is why the population of these countries that consume corn as tortillas is not at risk of suffering from this deficiency.

-Mild niacin deficiency has been shown to decrease metabolism, resulting in decreased cold tolerance.
+Mild niacin deficiency has decreased metabolism, resulting in decreased cold tolerance.

 Anxiety, depression, restlessness, irritability, listlessness, and poor concentration are the most common psychiatric symptoms of niacin deficiency.

-Alcoholic patients commonly have greater intestinal permeability, which causes poor health outcomes.
+Alcoholic patients commonly have more excellent intestinal permeability, which causes poor health outcomes.

-This condition stems from a deficit in the kidneys and intestines, which makes it more difficult for the body to absorb and break down tryptophan (the amino acid used to synthesize niacin).
+This condition stems from a deficit in the kidneys and intestines, making it more difficult for the body to absorb and break down tryptophan (the amino acid used to synthesize niacin).

-As a treatment for this condition, oral niacin is administered in doses that can range from 40 to 200 mg daily, if identified and treated early.
+As a treatment for this condition, oral niacin is administered in doses ranging from 40 to 200 mg daily if identified and treated early.